mk12/sicp/notes/text.md

     1. Evaluate the subexpressions of the combination.
     2. Apply the procedure (value of leftmost subexpression, the operator) to the arguments (values of other subexpressions, the operands).
 - Before evaluating a combination, we must first evaluate each element inside it.
-- Evaluation is recursive in nature---one of its steps is invoking itself.
+- Evaluation is recursive in nature -- one of its steps is invoking itself.
 - The evaluation of a combination can be represented with a tree.
 - Recursion is a powerful technique for dealing with hierarchical, tree-like objects.
 - To end the recursion, we stipulate the following: